vryzhov/COSC416-2024/lab4/README.md

 2. Discuss possible reasons for these differences.
 3. What approach would work better in the real-life scenario?
 Why?
 5. Come up with a better way to create recommendations by combining both methods.
-6. Merge Cypher queries of Part 1 and Part 2 to create the final version of recommendations
+6. Merge Cypher queries of Part 1 and Part 2 to create the final list of recommendations